Parents Empowering Parents (PEP Program)

 Students Solving Real World Problems with Guest Speaker Dr. Cassie Quigley

 Dr. Cassie Quigley discusses how students can solve real world problems using STEAM education.

 Engaging with Your Growing and Developing Child with Guest Speaker Dr. Anna Arlotta-Guerrero

-Dr. Anna Arlotta-Guerrero discuss an overview of typical development in the PreK - Grade 2 child and how that impacts their learning and interests.
+Dr. Anna Arlotta-Guerrero discusses an overview of typical development in the PreK - Grade 2 child and how that impacts their learning and interests.

 Thursday, October 21, 2021 7-7:45PM